This healthy red lentil curry is prepared using flavorful Indian spices. A protein-filled, vegan, and vegetarian option perfect for lunch or dinner.

-We enjoy this red lentil curry with naan bread.
+We enjoy this red lentil curry with fresh homemade naan bread.
 It also goes very well with plain rice.

 How this Red Lentil Curry is Healthy?